Whirlpool-Programmer/Whirlpool-Programmer/README.md

 <h1 align="center">Hi 👋, I am WhMSFT..</h1>

-# Currently I am far from my home.
+# Currently I am far from my home. and just making 1/2 commits a day to keep up with my streak

 ## I am the [Benevolent Dictator of Life](https://wikipedia.org/wiki/Benevolent_dictator_for_life) BDFL of all my projects